-As the individual financial significance of a component increases, the risks of material misstatement of the group financial statements ordinarily increase.
+A5 As the individual financial significance of a component increases, the risks of material misstatement of the group financial statements ordinarily increase.
 The group engagement team may apply a percentage to a chosen benchmark as an aid to identify components that are of individual financial significance.
 Identifying a benchmark and determining a percentage to be applied to it involve the exercise of professional judgment.
 Depending on the nature and circumstances of the group, appropriate benchmarks might include group assets, liabilities, cash flows, profit or turnover.
 For example, the group engagement team may consider that components exceeding 15% of the chosen benchmark are significant components.
 A higher or lower percentage may, however, be deemed appropriate in the circumstances.

-Α6 The group engagement team may also identify a component as likely to include significant risks of material misstatement of the group financial statements due to its specific nature or circumstances (that is, risks that require special audit consideration 14).
+A6 The group engagement team may also identify a component as likely to include significant risks of material misstatement of the group financial statements due to its specific nature or circumstances.
 For example, a component could be responsible for foreign exchange trading and thus expose the group to a significant risk of material misstatement, even though the component is not otherwise of individual financial significance to the group.